RheaBose/Citadel-women-datathon-2025/README.md

 # Citadel-women-datathon-2025
 Submission for the  Europe Women's Datathon 2025 organised by Citadel/Citadel Securities and Correlation One.
 It was awarded 3rd Place in the competition.

-Team members: Feliya Geikyan, Rhea Bose, TsaiChen Lo, Zejia Yang
+Team members: Filya Geikyan, Rhea Bose, TsaiChen Lo, Zejia Yang

 # Project Statement